In oTree, a session is an event during which multiple participants take part in a series of tasks or games. An example of a session would be:

 “A number of participants will come to the lab and play a public goods game, followed by a questionnaire.
 Participants get paid EUR 10.00 for showing up, plus their earnings from the games.”

 A session is a series of subsessions; subsessions are the “sections” or “modules” that constitute a session.
 For example, if a session consists of a public goods game followed by a questionnaire, the public goods game would be subsession 1, and the questionnaire would be subsession 2.
-In turn, each subsession is a sequence of pages the user must navigate through.
+In turn, each subsession is a sequence of pages.
 For example, if you had a 4-page public goods game followed by a 2-page questionnaire:

 If a game is repeated for multiple rounds, each round is a subsession.